isomerpages/mindef-sg101/_social-national-identity/building-a-multicultural-singapore.md

 Meanwhile, many interfaith organisations have been set up over the years to promote religious harmony from the ground up.
 The National Steering Committee (NSC) on Racial and Religious Harmony, which comprises top-level leaders from the major faith and ethnic groups, has created safe spaces for dialogue on issues such as religious harmony and common space in Singapore.

-Racial & Religious Harmony Circles serve as local networks fostering trust among different community segments such as grassroots and religious leaders and worshippers.
+Racial &amp; Religious Harmony Circles serve as local networks fostering trust among different community segments such as grassroots and religious leaders and worshippers.
 Members are also trained in crisis response, so they are prepared to preserve solidarity and maintain calmness among their communities in a crisis such as a terrorist attack.

 Another example would be hash.peace, a youth-led advocacy group which serves to develop programmes for sustainable social harmony.
 For example, hash.peace supports the efforts of Religious Rehabilitation Group (RRG) in Singapore by speaking out against groups and individuals with radicalised views.